amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ## Building a multi-container Dapr application

-In the first walkthrough, we explained how you can create a simple application consisting of a single executable running side by side with a Dapr sidecar.
-Distributed applications such as eShopOnDapr consist of many more parts. eShopOnDapr has many .NET Core services running in containers along with containers for infrastructure such as Redis, SQL Server, Seq, and Zipkin.
-Managing multiple containers requires container orchestration and requires an orchestrator such as Docker Compose or Kubernetes.
-To make debugging and testing locally easy, we use Docker Compose in eShopOnDapr.
+In the first example, you created a simple .NET console application that ran side-by-side with a Dapr sidecar.
+Modern distributed applications, however, often consist of many moving parts.
+They can contain multiple independent microservices running simultaneously.
+These modern applications are typically containerized and require container orchestration tools such as Docker Compose or Kubernetes.

-In the following walkthrough, you'll create a multi-container application from scratch and use Dapr Service Invocation to communicate between the services.
+In the next example, you'll create a multi-container application.
+You'll also use the Dapr Service Invocation building block to communicate between services.
 The solution will consist of a front-end web application that retrieves weather forecasts from a back-end web API.
 The front-end and back-end will each run in a Docker container.
-To complete this walkthrough, you'll need to have installed Dapr into your local environment along with the following prerequisites:
+You'll use Docker Compose to run the container locally and enable debugging capabilities.

-- [Visual Studio 2019](https://visualstudio.microsoft.com/downloads) with the **.NET Core cross-platform development** workload installed
+Make sure you've configured your local environment for Dapr and installed the [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+(Instructions are available at the beginning of this chapter.)

-- [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1) for development with .NET Core 3.
+Additionally, you'll need complete this sample using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads) with the **.NET Core cross-platform development** workload installed.

 ### Create the application

-1. In Visual Studio, create an **ASP.NET Core Web Application** project:
+1. In Visual Studio 2019, create an **ASP.NET Core Web Application** project:

    ![Screenshot of creating a new project](./media/ch4-getting-started/walkthrough-multicontainer-createproject.png)